microsoft/workshop-library/full/explore-analyze-data-with-R/README.md

 ### More EDA

 The goal of EDA is to develop a better understanding of your data.
-More often than not, EDA will involve formulating some probing questions about your data, searching for answers by visualising and transforming data and finally using the understanding gained to refine questions, drop the questions entirely and/or generate new questions.
+More often than not, EDA will involve formulating some probing questions about your data, searching for answers by visualizing and transforming data and finally using the understanding gained to refine questions, drop the questions entirely and/or generate new questions.

 In this section, you will: